Education Counselling Services • Guest Post

 Computer science is a vast field with many attractive and highly lucrative job opportunities.
-There are some roles that have recently become popular because employers are demanding qualified employees in larger numbers.
+Some roles have recently become popular because employers are demanding qualified employees in larger numbers.

-Good software is incredibly hard to write, and many non-coders underestimate the complexity involved in a software system.
+Good software is incredibly hard to write and many non-coders underestimate the complexity involved in a software system.
 Software engineers are the professionals responsible for conceptualising and designing beautifully designed modular code that powers everything from your smart fridge to the Internet itself.
 Given the proliferation of technology and its pervasiveness in everyday life, software engineering is a job that’s not going anywhere anytime soon.
-Starting annual salaries in Silicon Valley’s top companies, such as Google, Facebook and Slack are ~$100,000, with considerable stock options and other benefits to boot.
+Starting annual salaries in Silicon Valley’s top companies, such as Google, Facebook and Slack are approximately USD100,000, with considerable stock options and other benefits to boot.

-The job of a Data scientist is to look at data–whether structured or unstructured, limited or vast, complete or incomplete–in various contexts, and provide insights that help a company improve sales, revenues, profitability or other performance metrics.
+The job of a data scientist is to look at data–whether structured or unstructured, limited or vast, complete or incomplete–in various contexts and provide insights that help a company improve sales, revenues, profitability or other performance metrics.

 The terms data analyst and data scientist are sometimes used interchangeably.
 While there is overlap in the work of both, there are also considerable differences.
 A data analyst collects, processes and analyses data using a standard statistical toolkit.
 A data scientist, however, does that and more by employing techniques from machine learning and predictive modelling to create, process and validate a framework that can be used to forecast the probability of future outcomes.
 Top tech and financial firms, such as JP Morgan, LinkedIn, and Fidelity Investments, employ data scientists and pay on average USD 115,000 along with stocks and other benefits.